• Skip to main content

 Publisher: USA: Crown Publishers, a division of Random House, Inc.

-Format: Chapter book with black and white line art illustrations
+Format: Middle Grade Chapter Book.
+Includes black and white line art illustrations.

 Age Range: 2nd to 6th graders